This baked salmon fillet recipe is one of the easiest recipes for baked salmon you will find, and it tastes just delicious.

 Overall, it is a great mix of favors, and would make a perfect recipe for entertaining.

 All fresh herbs add nutritional value, including dill.
 And dill of course seems like it was invented to pair with salmon and other fish!

 Baked salmon is so easy and quick to make though that you can serve it any day of the week.

 And the extra benefit?
 In addition to tasting fantastic, salmon is one of the healthiest foods we can eat.
 Find out why here.

 - 12 spinach leaves, large

 - 2 pounds salmon fillets, 4 fillets, or 2 pounds of whole salmon

 - 1 clove garlic, minced

-Arrange spinach leaves on the bottom of a 13"x9" baking dish.
+- Arrange spinach leaves on the bottom of a 13"x9" baking dish.
 Lay salmon on top.
 Sprinkle salmon with dill, salt and pepper.
-Mix water and butter or margarine together and pour it over the salmon.
+Mix water and butter together and pour it over the salmon.
 Top with green onions and garlic.
 Cover the baking dish tightly with foil.

 - This recipe can also be made using other solid fish fillets, like haddock, cod or halibut.